Open menu button Close menu button

 Sincerity and Authenticity

-In this semester, we explore the idea of self and self-identity in different cultures and in different historical periods.
+We’ll explore the idea of self and self-identity in different cultures and in different historical periods.
 We examine how different societies understand what it means to be a genuine person or a good person.
-We ask how these societies deal with contradictions between individual desires, aspirations and social expectations.
+We ask how these societies deal with contradictions between individual desires, aspirations, and social expectations.
 We also explore if there is a true self within us to which we can be completely faithful.
-And if so, should we?
+And if so, should we be?

 and meets on: TH 12:20 – 2:15